 Insert a sound on a slide by recording your voice.

 Use the Insert menu to insert a Sounds and select the Record Sound option.
 A simple sound recorder lets you record from your microphone and give the sound a name.
-Note that sound inserted in this maner will not be compressed, so it will take up a LOT of space, much more than mp3 format.
-Also note that PowerPoint could be flaky about how it handles sounds that are too big, though the 2010 has been vastly improved in this area.
+Note that sound inserted in this manner will not be compressed, so it will take up a LOT of space, much more than mp3 format.
+Also note that older versions of PowerPoint could be flaky about how it handled sounds that are too big.
+The 2010 and later versions have been vastly improved in this area.
 More on this later.